Co-op Options (Parallel vs Alternating)

 - Work a minimum of 15, preferably 20, on-site hours at an approved Co-op site that results in a minimum of 240 on-site training hours for the semester

-- International Students: Enroll and complete a minimum of 12 credit hours (Graduate Students: minimum of 9 credit hours) and must work no more and no less than 20 hrs. per week
+- International Students: Enroll and complete a minimum of 12 credit hours (Graduate Students: minimum of 9 credit hours) and must work no more than 20 hrs. per week

 *Other university offices may define a full-time student differently.
 In addition, other benefit programs may use different criteria to define a full-time student.
-These may include, but are not limited to: the Veterans Administration, Bright Futures and other scholarships programs, other federal, state or civic programs or scholarships.
+These may include, but are not limited to: the Veterans Administration; Bright Futures and other scholarships programs; and other federal, state, or civic programs or scholarships.